YoffeG/PyDynamicaLC/README.md

     # sampling_efficiency: MultiNest parameter (see https://johannesbuchner.github.io/PyMultiNest/).
 Recommended value: 0.5.
     # evidence_tolerance: MultiNest parameter (see link above).
 Recommended value: 0.01.

-## Analyzer_params: Plotting and error-estimation of MultiNet output
+## Analyzer_params: Plotting and error-estimation of MultiNest output
     # err: can be either "percentile" or "chi2" (string).
 This performs a MultiNest-independent error estimation in the following manner:
         percentile: only the delta_loglike < 3sigma (relative to the best-fit) is considered.
 The best-fit is then the median with the ±1sigma uncertainties are the 16th and 84th percentiles.
         chi2: best-fit is unchanged, and the ±1sigma uncertainties are calculatesd a the absolute difference of the best-fit value and the minimal and maximal values in the 1sigma range of delta_chi2.